How Much Does It Cost to Add a 12x12 Room to a House?

 - Consider mid-range flooring or prefabricated windows, which offer a balance of quality and cost.

-- Reserve your budget for one or two standout features, like a statement window or upgraded lighting.
+- Reserve your budget for one or two standout features, like a statement window or upgraded lighting fixtures.

 Complex architectural features—like vaulted ceilings, custom shapes, or extensive built-ins—can quickly drive up the cost of your room addition.
-A straightforward design is not only more affordable to build, but often easier to maintain.
+A straightforward design is not only more affordable to build, but can be customized down the line.

 - Stick to a simple rectangular footprint.

-- Minimize structural changes to your existing home.
+- Minimize structural changes to your existing home—this means paying attention to support beams.

 - Limit the number of windows and doors, or use standard sizes.